bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ### Signing and exporting your iOS project for testing

 Code signing your iOS project depends on what you wish to do with the exported .ipa file.
 In this section, we describe how to code sign your project if you wish to **install and test it on internal testers' registered devices**.
-You will need an .ipa file exported with the `development` export method to share your project with testers.
+You will need an .ipa file exported with the **development** export method to share your project with testers.

 If you wish to upload your .ipa file to an app store, check out [this](/getting-started/getting-started-with-react-native-apps/#signing-and-exporting-your-ios-project-for-deployment) section!

-{% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installe` Step.
+{% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the **Certificate and profile installer** Step.
 However, Bitrise also supports [automatic provisioning](https://devcenter.bitrise.io/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide. "%}

 You will need:

-* the automatically created `deploy` workflow
+* the automatically created **deploy** workflow
 * an iOS **Development** certificate (a .p12 certificate file)
 * a **Development** type Provisioning Profile

 1. Set the code signing type of your project in Xcode to either manual or automatic (Xcode managed), and generate an .ipa file locally.
 2. Collect and upload the code signing files with [the codesigndoc tool](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).

    The tool can also upload your code signing files to Bitrise - we recommend doing so!
-Otherwise, upload them manually: enter the Workflow Editor and select the `Code signing` tab, then upload the files in their respective fields.
+Otherwise, upload them manually: enter the Workflow Editor and select the **Code signing** tab, then upload the files in their respective fields.
-3. Go to your app’s Workflow Editor, and select the `deploy` workflow in the `WORKFLOW` dropdown menu in the top left corner.
+3. Go to your app’s Workflow Editor, and select the **deploy** workflow in the **WORKFLOW** dropdown menu in the top left corner.
-4. Check that you have the `Certificate and profile installer` Step in your workflow.
-It must be before the `Xcode Archive & Export for iOS` Step (you can have other Steps between the two, like `Xcode Test for iOS`).
+4. Check that you have the **Certificate and profile installer** Step in your workflow.
+It must be before the **Xcode Archive & Export for iOS** Step (you can have other Steps between the two, like **Xcode Test for iOS**).
-5. Check the `Select method for export` input of the `Xcode Archive & Export for iOS` Step.
+5. Check the **Select method for export** input of the **Xcode Archive & Export for iOS** Step.
 By default, it should be the `$BITRISE_EXPORT_METHOD` environment variable.
 This variable stores the export method you selected when creating the app.
-If you selected `development` back then, you don’t need to change the input.
-Otherwise, manually set it to `development`.
+If you selected **development** back then, you don’t need to change the input.
+Otherwise, manually set it to **development**.

    ![](/img/export-method.png)
 6. [Start a build](https://devcenter.bitrise.io/builds/starting-builds-manually/).

-If you uploaded the correct code signing files, the `Certificate and profile installer` Step should install your code signing files and the `Xcode Archive & Export for iOS` Step should export an .ipa file with the **development export method**.
-If you have the `Deploy to Bitrise.io`Step in your workflow, you can find the .ipa file on the `APPS & ARTIFACTS` tab of the Build's page.
+If you uploaded the correct code signing files, the **Certificate and profile installer** Step should install your code signing files and the **Xcode Archive & Export for iOS** Step should export an .ipa file with the **development export method**.
+If you have the **Deploy to Bitrise.io** Step in your workflow, you can find the .ipa file on the **APPS & ARTIFACTS** tab of the Build's page.

 {% include message_box.html type="info" title="About iOS code signing" content=" iOS code signing is often not this simple - read more about how [iOS code signing works on Bitrise](https://devcenter.bitrise.io/code-signing/ios-code-signing/code-signing)!"%}